 One Bowl Parve Brownies (Dairy-Free)

-Let’s move onto the fat.
-I use either vegetable or canola oil, depending on what I have in my pantry at the time.
-But feel free to use margarine, or if all you have is butter, use that!
-I like to use oil because growing up my family kept a kosher household, which means I would usually be making dairy-free desserts.
-My mom would also like to keep things pretty healthy, and an unsaturated fat such as oil is much healthier than a saturated one like margarine or butter.
+Fats: With my dairy-free desserts, I almost always use either vegetable oil or canola oil, depending on what I have in my pantry at the time.
+I’ve never used margarine in this recipe because it’s not something I like to keep in my house.
+But feel free to use that instead of oil.
+I use oil because growing up in a kosher household, I would usually make dairy-free desserts.
+My mom would also like to keep things pretty healthy, and an unsaturated fat such as vegetable oil is healthier than a saturated one like margarine.

 One Bowl Parve Brownies (Dairy-Free)